Welcome

 Loving and Faithful God,

 You are the defender of the oppressed, the provider for those in need, and the liberator of captives.
 You lift up the lowly and care for the stranger, the orphan, and the widow.
-Lord, open my heart to see the world through Your compassionate eyes.
-Help me to walk in Your ways, to be a voice for the voiceless, and to bring hope to those who feel forgotten.
+Lord, open our hearts to see the world through Your compassionate eyes.
+Help us to walk in Your ways, to be a voice for the voiceless, and to bring hope to those who feel forgotten.

 Teach us to trust you as the widow did, with an open heart and a willingness to give selflessly.
 Help us to recognize that true wealth is found in the love, faith, and generosity we share.
 Strengthen our trust in your providence and give us the courage to let go of what we cling to.
 Strengthen us to follow in Your ways and to share Your love with the world around us.
 We make this prayer in Jesus' Holy Name, Amen.